Information for Consumers and Carers

 People can partner with us in a variety of ways:

-- At an Individual level – examples include: shared decisions about treatment, care and self-management; feedback on your experiences of care (CES Survey).
+- At an Individual level – examples include: shared decisions about treatment, care and self-management; feedback on your experiences of care (YES Survey).

 - With a Service, Unit or Program – examples include: being involved in co-design of service improvement or new developments; being involved in reference groups and committees; providing feedback and being involved in the co-evaluation of services.